-Although a child care contractor may assist with fact-finding, any child care contractor employee responsible for determining enrollment and/or eligibility is prohibited from participating in fact-finding to avoid any appearance of a conflict of interest.
-Note: If the suspected activity involves actions or inactions of the child care contractor, that contractor may not participate in the investigation into themselves.

-Boards must have internal controls that prevent conflicts of interest in investigations.
+Although a child care contractor may conduct fact-finding, any child care contractor employee responsible for determining enrollment and/or eligibility is prohibited from participating in fact-finding to avoid any appearance of a conflict of interest.
+Note: Boards must have internal controls that prevent conflicts of interest in investigations.

 As part of the fact-finding of suspected provider fraud identified in the High-Risk CCS Provider Report, subject to the limitations above, the Board or its contractor must conduct an in-person site visit of the provider.
 For providers that are open more than 20 hours per day, and who have CCS children in care during non-traditional hours, fact-finding must include at least one in-person visit to the provider outside of regular business hours at a time when a referral should be in attendance.

-FDCM will provide procedures for conducting required on-site visits to child care providers identified on the High-Risk CCS Provider Report in FDCM-71 – High Risk On-Site Provider Visits.
+FDCM procedures for conducting required on-site visits to child care providers identified on the High-Risk CCS Provider Report are found in FDCM-71—High-Risk On-Site Provider Visits.

-Form FDCM-71 is found on the FDCM intranet (SharePoint) on the FDCM Forms and Child Care Resources page.
+FDCM-71 is found on the FDCM intranet (SharePoint) on the FDCM Forms and Child Care Resources page.

-The POCs are ultimately responsible for the final determination of whether fraud was substantiated.
+The POCs are ultimately responsible for making the final determination of each case.
 The POCs must review all fact-finding before making the final determination.
 The child care contractor may not make the final determination.
 If FDCM has inquiries or concerns about the case, the POCs will be responsible for providing information and addressing any issues.

 Documentation in PIRTS

-NLF: Boards must ensure that cases are entered into PIRTS within one business day of being notified of a provider’s inclusion in the High-Risk CCS Provider Report, or within one business day of the Board identifying parent or provider suspected fraud.
+NLF: Boards must ensure that all cases are entered into PIRTS.
+The deadline to enter the case in PIRTS is determined by how the Board became aware of the incident, as follows:

+When the potential fraud is identified in the High-Risk CCS Provider Report, Boards must enter the case into PIRTS within one business day of receiving the High-Risk report.

+When the Board becomes aware, on its own, of potential fraud (that is not employee related), the Board must enter the case into PIRTS within five business days.

 Boards must also document in PIRTS all fact-finding steps, determination letters, improper payment recoupments, and referrals for criminal prosecution.
 Staff must complete fraud and PIRTS training before being allowed to enter information into PIRTS.
-Boards must contact their FDCM OI liaison to request PIRTS training.
+(Boards must contact their FDCM OI liaison to request PIRTS training.)

 On-Site Visits—Monitoring and Risk Assessment

-NLF: Boards must have, or require their child care contractor to have, a Monitoring Plan that includes on-site visits to providers other than those on the High-Risk CCS Provider Report.
-Boards must make an annual plan for how many on-site visits they will seek to complete each month and provide a monthly report showing which providers will be visited.
+NLF: Boards must have, or require their child care contractor to have, a monitoring plan that includes on-site visits to providers other than those on the High-Risk CCS Provider Report.
+Boards must make an annual plan for how many on-site visits they will seek to complete each month and provide a monthly report showing which providers will be visited by updating the Board’s CCS Provider Risk Analysis Tool.

 To support Boards in meeting this requirement, TWC will provide the following: